nishitchittora/django-crash-course/README.rst

 Django Crash Course
 =====

-Polls is a Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.
+Crash Course is a Django app to create online course generation website.

-Detailed documentation is in the "docs" directory.
+Each course can contains multiple chapters and each chapter can contain multiple sections.

+Section contains actual content in form of text and images.

 Quick start
 -----------